 Although prospective longitudinal data are limited, the usual course of essential tremor is one of slow, gradual progression.
 Essential tremor may remain stable in a minority of patients.
 However, a stable course should raise suspicion for an alternative diagnosis such as an enhanced, physiologic tremor or drug-induced tremor rather than essential tremor.
 While prospective data are limited, essential tremor may be associated with an increased risk for developing Parkinson disease.
 Survival in essential tremor does not differ from the general population.

 The management of essential tremor is multidisciplinary because of the diverse treatments available.
 For those not impaired by the disorder, only observation is recommended.
 There are both medical and non-medical therapies available for essential tremor, but there is no evidence to support one over the other.
 Because essential tremor can be affected by stress, education of the patient is important.
 The patient should refrain from caffeinated beverages, alcohol and limit stress.
+A multidisciplinary team of nurses, pharmacists, and clinicians will result in the best management and safety of these patients.

 Medical therapy is usually pharmacological but lately invasive procedures like transcranial brain stimulation, deep brain stimulation and botulinum toxin are being used.
 The prognosis for most patients is guarded because there is evidence that essential tremor may degenerate into Parkinson disease.
 (Level V)